-Drawings must be submitted to show both existing and proposed levels including finished floor levels as relevant to the proposed development.
+Drawings must be submitted to show both existing and proposed levels including finished floor levels as relevant to the proposed development and include contours if relevant.

 Cross section plans need to be drawn to a scale of 1:50 or 1:100 where possible and show a cross section(s) through the proposed building(s), land or features.